klust/UAntwerpen-easybuild/easybuild/easyconfigs/b/buildtools/README.md

   set as they don't provide shell script wrappers: Meson and SCons.
 These will appear in `buildtools-systempython` and `buildtools-python`.

+* Made sure that only static libraries are generated, and those are removed at the end of the build process to ensure that programs that use buildtools will not try to use those libraries when configuring.

 Versions used:

 * Byacc 20220128